AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

    Back in the wizard, you can select an item in the list to configure its further options such as:

    * Include its children.
    * Remove it from the selection.
    * Manage its published references.

    ![Manage Publication selecting pages](/help/sites-cloud/authoring/assets/publishing-manage-publication-select.png)

-   Clicking **Include Children** opens a dialogue allowing you to:
+   Clicking **Include Children** opens a dialog box allowing you to:

    * Include only immediate children.
    * Include only modified pages.
    * Include only already published pages.

    Click **Add** to add the children pages to the list of pages to be published or unpublished based on the selection options.
 Click **Cancel** to cancel the selection and return to the wizard.

    ![Manage Publication including children](/help/sites-cloud/authoring/assets/publishing-include-children.png)

-   Returning to the wizard you see the pages added based on your choice of options in the Include Children dialogue.
+   Returning to the wizard you see the pages added based on your choice of options in the Include Children dialog.

    You can view and modify the references to be published or unpublished for a page by selecting it and then clicking the **Published References** button.